Skip to content

 In-memory formats matter

-The performance difference between AnnDataLoader (392 cells/sec) and scDataset (10,785 cells/sec) is dramatic.
+The performance difference between AnnDataLoader (422 cells/sec) and scDataset (9,550 cells/sec) is dramatic.
 While scDataset is smarter at batching and randomization, since our benchmark tests them on loading from h5ad, it's important to compare apples to apples dataloader outputs.
-AnnDataLoader and AnnLoader return torch.sparse_csr tensors whereas scDataset returns scipy.sparse.csr_matrix.
+AnnDataLoader and AnnLoader return torch.sparse_csr tensors whereas scDataset returns scipy.sparse.csr_matrix, and these format inter-conversions represent non-zero overhead.

 In our work, we noticed different overheads for conversion from polars dataframe (SLAF's preferred format for raw data) to torch and scipy sparse formats, and ultimately decided to keep raw outputs in polars.
 The performance of AnnLoader and AnnDataLoader relative to scDataset is almost certainly due to the overhead of conversion from scipy sparse arrays to torch arrays and worth benchmarking more carefully to identify low-hanging fruit for optimizations in both AnnLoader and AnnDataLoader.